 Green tea is fully loaded with vitamins, which include Vitamin A, Vitamin B2, Vitamin B6, Vitamin C, Vitamin K and Folic Acid that possess different benefits for your health such as repairing tissues, assists in blood circulation, boost your immunity system to reduce risks of having infection and diseases.

 3. Cardiovascular Health.
-Due to the antioxidant and anti-inflammatory properties of green tea, it may help prevent atherosclerosis, specifically coronary artery disease (CAD).
-Researchers concluded that the daily consumption of one cup of green tea can be associated with lowered risk or having cardiovascular disease and decreasing your chances of developing CAD by 10%.
+One cup of green tea is associated with a lowered risk of heart disease.
 You can use Oriental Botanicals AntiOxid 8 50 Tablets with Resveratrol and Green Tea to support your cardiovascular health.

 4. Arthritis Relief.
-Green tea consists of polyphenols of micronutrients that are packed with antioxidants that effectively reduces inflammation of joints and can prevent your cartilage from breaking.
-Studies also prove that a compound in green tea called epigallocatechin gallate (EGCG) can bring arthritis relief, may treat rheumatoid arthritis and increase bone density.
+Green tea consists of micronutrients that are packed with antioxidants that effectively reduces inflammation of joints, prevent your cartilage from breaking and increase bone density.

 5. Detoxification.
-Helps in promoting detoxification as it supports your body’s proper detox system and process.
-Since green tea is a rich source of antioxidants, it releases free radicals in your body and can help cleanse and protect your liver and kidneys from the damaging effects of toxic substances like alcohol.
-It can also prevent you from liver and kidney disorders.
+Supports your body’s proper detox system.
+Green tea releases free radicals in your body and can help cleanse and protect your liver and kidneys from the damaging effects of toxic substances like alcohol.

 6. Brain Health.
-Green tea contains caffeine that can boost your brain power and increase alertness and focus.
-It also improves your cognitive function and prevents you from acquiring age-related brain and memory impairment.
-Studies also show that green tea antioxidants can prevent stress-related brain ageing and reduces the risk of dementia like Alzheimer’s disease.
+Green tea contains caffeine that boosts brain power and increases alertness and focus.
+Also improves your cognitive function and prevents you from acquiring age-related brain and memory impairment.

 9. Immunity Boost.
-Green tea contains disease-fighting flavonoids and polyphenols that can effectively help in enhancing your body's antioxidant defences, as well as, increasing your energy levels and promoting a healthier immune system.
-Studies have found that one of the polyphenols found in green tea called catechins may kill influenza viruses.
+Contains disease-fighting flavonoids and polyphenols that can enhance your body's antioxidant defences, as well as, increasing your energy levels and promoting a healthier immune system.

 10. Longer Life.
-Since green tea contains high levels of antioxidants and nutrients, it can promote longer life span and a healthier lifestyle.
-A Japanese study shows that people who are drinking at least 2 cups of green tea each day have a lower risk of death since it helps improve their heart and overall health, therefore, reducing chances of having strokes, heart attacks and other kinds of diseases.
+Promote longer life span and a healthier life.
+A Japanese study shows that people who are drinking at least 2 cups of green tea each day have a lower risk of death since it helps improve their heart and overall health.

 Dosage and Duration